HOUSE, 16 LILLY STREET

 Statement of Significance

-Duplex, 152-154 Marine Terrace, a typical rendered masonry and tile single storey duplex pair dating from 1903 has cultural heritage significance for the following reasons: the place has some aesthetic value as a Federation Bungalow style of architecture attached pair.
-It is also valued for its contribution to the streetscape and the surrounding area; the place has some historic value as an early twentieth century residence that is representative of the typical workers’ houses in South Fremantle area.
+Duplex, 48 & 50 Lilly Street, is a typical rendered masonry and iron single storey duplex pair dating from c 1902.
+The place has aesthetic value for its contribution to the streetscape and the surrounding area.
+It is representative of the typical workers' houses in the Fremantle area.
+The place is an example of the Victorian Georgian style of architecture.

 Physical Description

-152-154 Marine Terrace is a single storey, rendered masonry and tiled duplex pair built c.1903 with a symmetrical facade designed as an example of the Federation Bungalow style of architecture.
+Duplex, 48-50 Lilly Street is a single storey, rendered masonry and iron duplex pair with a symmetrical facade built c.1902 designed as an example of the Victorian Georgian style of architecture.
 The walls are rendered masonry.
-The roof is gabled and clad with tiles.
-The front verandah is under a separate tiled roof supported by timber posts.
-Each has a front door with fanlight and a protruding front room with bay window with tiled roof and double hung sash windows to the front and additional windows to the sides.
-There are two brick corbelled chimneys evident.
-The duplex is elevated from street level.
-There is a limestone wall to the front boundary with in-built steps leading to the front entrance.
-A Heritage Assessment was prepared in March 2010 by the City of Fremantle for a DA submission to Council for No 154 for proposed construction of a timber deck and a timber rail and metal fence to the front.
+The roof is hipped and clad with corrugated iron.
+The verandah is under a broken back corrugated iron roof and is supported by timber posts.
+The front doors feature fanlights and are flanked on either side by double hung sash windows.
+There are two chimneys evident.
+There is a rendered masonry wall to the front boundary line.
+A Heritage Assessment was prepared in Dec 2009 by Philip Griffiths Architects for a DA submission to Council (DA0338/09) for a proposed detached two storey addition to the rear with garage access from Wesley Street.

 History